JohnYoon13/cloud-functions/cloud_functions_guide.md

 ## Stateless
 Google Cloud Platform describes Cloud Functions as [stateless—"one function invocation should not rely on in-memory state set by a previous invocation."](https://cloud.google.com/functions/docs/concepts/exec#stateless_functions)

-In contrast, *stateful* applications retains data from previous usage in order to facilitate future usage.
-A computer terminal possesses stateful characteristics, in the way it remembers prior command line inputs.
-On the other hand, a calculator demonstrates stateless properties, in the way it resets to zero after every operation's completion.
+In contrast, *stateful* applications retain data from previous usage in order to facilitate future usage.
+A computer terminal is stateful in that it remembers prior command line inputs.
+On the other hand, a calculator, which resets to zero after the completion of every operation, is stateless.

 Cloud Functions' stateless nature provides [advantages](https://medium.com/@rachna3singhal/stateless-over-stateful-applications-73cbe025f07) such as speed and the ability to easily scale an application by deploying it on multiple servers.

 <img src="https://github.com/JohnYoon13/cloud-functions/blob/master/images/stateless.png" width="600" height="600" />

 ## Scalable
-Stemming from the previous two concepts relating to severless and stateless, scalability presents itself as another powerful Cloud Functions feature.
+Scalability is another powerful Cloud Functions feature.

-Without needing to manually manage configurations for scalability, users can benefit from Cloud Functions' capacity to automatically adjust to rapidly changing request levels.
-When incoming traffic increases significantly, "[scaling](https://cloud.google.com/functions/docs/max-instances) is achieved by creating new instances of your function.
-Each of these instances can only handle one request at a time, so large spikes in request volume might result in creating many instances."
+Users can benefit from Cloud Functions' capacity to automatically adjust to rapidly changing request levels.
+When incoming traffic increases significantly, "[scaling features](https://cloud.google.com/functions/docs/max-instances) create new instances of your function.
+Each of these instances can only handle one request at a time, so large spikes in request volume might create many instances."

 ## Events and triggers

-Google Cloud Platform's products such as Google Cloud Storage or Pub/Sub possess event capabilities.
+Google Cloud Platform's products such as Google Cloud Storage and Pub/Sub possess event capabilities.
 For instance, if Google Cloud Storage receives a new image, it also registers that an event occured.

 With this in mind, Cloud Functions have [triggers](https://cloud.google.com/functions/docs/concepts/events-triggers#triggers) that activate whenever a specified event occurs.
 So if a new image enters Google Cloud Storage, the Cloud Functions' trigger notices the event, and the Cloud Function can grab the image to modify it and output it to another destination.